BMW 8 Series review - Practicality, comfort and boot space

 - 4Interior, design and technologyIt looks brutish and aggressive on the outside, but the design wraps a technological tour-de-force

-- 5Practicality, comfort and boot space - currently readingThe 8 Series has a large boot, but if you prioritise practicality then you'll need the four-door Gran Coupe model
+- 5Practicality, comfort and boot space - currently readingThe 8 Series has a large boot, but if you're prioritising practicality then you'll need the four-door Gran Coupe model